Aerial ramming: United Kingdom and Commonwealth

-A significant event took place on 15 September 1940, now known as "Battle of Britain Day".
+A significant event took place during the Battle of Britain.
 Flight Sergeant Ray Holmes of No. 504 Squadron RAF used his Hawker Hurricane to destroy a Dornier Do 17 bomber over London by ramming but at the loss of his own aircraft (and almost his own life) in one of the defining moments of the Battle of Britain.
 Holmes, making a head-on attack, found his guns inoperative.
 He flew his plane into the top-side of the German bomber, cutting off the rear tail section with his wing and causing the bomber to dive out of control and crash.
 Its pilot, Oberleutnant Robert Zehbe, bailed out, only to die later of wounds suffered during the attack, while the injured Holmes bailed out of his plane and survived.
 Two other crewmen of the Dornier bailed out and survived.
 As the RAF did not practice ramming as an air combat tactic, this was considered an impromptu manoeuvre, and an act of selfless courage.
 This event became one of the defining moments of the Battle of Britain and elicited a congratulatory note to the RAF from Queen Wilhelmina of the Netherlands, who had witnessed the event.

 On 27 September 1940, Flying Officer Percival R. F. Burton (South African) of No. 249 Squadron RAF used his Hawker Hurricane to tear off the tail unit of a Messerschmitt Bf 110 of V/LG 1.
 According to eyewitnesses on the ground, Burton deliberately rammed the Bf 110 after a "wildly manoeuvring" chase at rooftop height over Hailsham, England.
 Burton, Hauptmann Horst Liensberger and Unteroffizier Albert Kopge were all killed when both aircraft crashed just outside town.
 Burton's Hurricane was found exhausted of ammunition.

 On 7 October 1940, Pilot Officer Ken W. Mackenzie of No. 501 Squadron RAF used his Hawker Hurricane to destroy a Messerschmitt Bf 109.
 His Combat Report read:

 I attacked the three nearest machines in vic formation from beneath and a fourth enemy aircraft doing rear-guard flew across the line of fire and he developed a leak in the glycol tank...
 I emptied the rest of my ammunition into him from 200 yards but he still flew on and down to 80, to 100 feet off the sea.
 I flew around him and signalled him to go down, which had no result.
 I therefore attempted to ram his tail with my undercarriage but it reduced my speed too low to hit him.
 So flying alongside I dipped my starboard wing-tip onto his port tail plane.
 The tail plane came off and I lost the tip of my starboard wing.
 The enemy aircraft spun into the sea and partially sank.